If you look up the best passive income ideas, you usually find ideas that require starting capital.

-Some Airbnb hosts even automate large portions of the process.
+And some Airbnb hosts even automate large portions of the process.

 While I’ve lived in Dubai and Colombia, I encountered so many scenarios where I checked into my room with a lock box and key and never even met the host.